 She wanted to giggle at him.
 The difference between when he was trying really hard to show her how scary and dangerous he was and when he was legitimately losing his temper was becoming so stark and plain to her that it was almost ridiculous.
 "I think I'm a great judge of character.
 I was right about him, I was right about you, I was even on to who the most reasonable people to needle at SHIELD were.
 I haven't gambled and lost yet."

 "You could still be very wrong to trust me, Jane."
-He was leaning down into her, close enough that she could just feel the warmth of his breath on her forehead.
+He was leaning down into her, close enough that she could feel the warmth of his breath.

 "Nah," she said, smiling up at him ingenuously.
 "I don't think so."

 He stared at her, slightly round-eyed, looking exposed and lost all over again.
 There was something so affecting about his eyes, something somehow innocent.
 His prickly moods and constant suspicions always had an uphill battle to wipe away that vulnerable, and strangely sweet quality in his face.
 She had a hunch he was at least semi-aware of this weakness and that it probably caused him a lot of grief.
 He'd certainly be a much better liar if his expressive features weren't always giving him away.